amrit-das/custom_image_classifier_pytorch/README.md

 models : Contains the trained models/checkpoints

-Predict Image : This folder is used to store the image/video to be predicted
+Predict Image : This folder is used to store the images/videowes to be predicted/segmented

 main.py : To train the data